 Featured on Ross Thought in Action: To lead or be liked: Choose wisely to succeed (May 2018)

 Featured on The New York Times: Bossy vs. Buddy: Two leadership styles, each with its place (October 2016)

 Featured on Psychology Today: What Kind of a Leader Are You?
 The pros and cons of dominance versus prestige (June 2016)

 I have taught the following course and was the recipient of the Thomas W. Leabo Memorial Award for Teaching Excellence (Teaching rating: 4.9/5, ~80 students per section):

 This course teaches students basic concepts in the behavioral sciences that can improve their abilities to lead and manage in organizations.
 Frameworks for individual, team, and organizational behavior are presented and discussed in the context of real-world cases.
 Group projects provide practice in problem-based teamwork and in applying the frameworks in practice.

 *MO 300 is a required introduction to management course for all Junior BBAs

-I was a teaching assistant for the following course:
+I was a teaching assistant for the following courses:

-I was an invited facilitator for the following courses:
+I was a classroom activity facilitator for the following courses: